everythingville/everythingville.github.io/planning.md

 # Planning

 ## General
-- Add img icons to btns
 - Put HTML building pages in their own folder while still being able to access folders/files outside
-- URL params for all btns/select
 - Dark mode, enable manually or detect system
 - Rearrange buildings into more map-like random-like layout
 - Improve map background
 - Hand-drawn digital illustrations

 ## Music Store
+- Add btns to open each playlist
+- Add img icons to btns
+- URL params for btns
 - Shuffle mode, maybe with custom-made music player
 - Add more music
 - Add more music genres

 ## Gym
+- Add img icons to btns
+- URL params for btns/select
 - Print any exercise
 - Export exercises in rich text
 - Add more details to exercises